PDXIII/UsingUnfolding/README.md

 ###Airports & Performance

-Now let's get hands on the airports.
+Now let's lay hand on the airports.
 To get an easy entry please insert thes lines at the end of your `setup()` function:

       List<Feature> airports = GeoJSONReader.loadData(this, "WorldAirports.geo.json");
       List<Marker> airportMarkers = MapUtils.createSimpleMarkers(airports);
       map.addMarkers(airportMarkers);

-*And run!*
+**And run!**

 There are quite a lot of airports to display and it seems to me like a little loss of performance.
 And remember that we just want to see the airports of the country we are hovering.
 First of all we have to make the same changes on the airports stuff, that we made on the countries stuff: make the `Markers` global and don't add them to the `map`.

-If you are done, let's think about, how we should handle the airports!
+If you are done, let's think about, how we should handle the airports.
 My suggestion is to sort them into `ArrayLists` for each country one.
 Then we only have to call for that ArrayList and tell each airport inside to draw itself.
 Would be nice if this sorting could be done in advance, but the *WorldAirports.geo.json* lacks of meta information (properites), and the [Unfolding library][Unfolding library] needs to draw a map to compare the locations of two features.
 Therefore we must do the sorting one time during runtime.
 Please, make a global boolean an set it on false:

     boolean airportListsBuild = false;